miaodai/miaodai.github.io/_pages/research.md

 ## Publications

 * Miao Dai, Hassan Benchekroun, and Ngo Van Long, 2022.
 “On the profitability of cross-ownership in Cournot oligopolies: Stock size matters.”
 Journal of Environmental Economics and Management, Volume 111: 102597.
-[Full Paper](/files/pdf/On the profitability of cross-ownership in Cournot oligopolies.pdf)
+[Full Paper](/files/On the profitability of cross-ownership in Cournot oligopolies.pdf)

 ## Working Papers

 * “The impact of cross-ownership on the value of a clean technology in the energy market.”
-Revised and Resubmitted to Environmental Modelling and Assessment. (with Hassan Benchekroun and Ngo Van Long）[Full Paper](/files/pdf/The Impact of Cross-ownership on the Value of a Clean Technology in the Energy Market.pdf)
+Revised and Resubmitted to Environmental Modelling and Assessment". (with Hassan Benchekroun and Ngo Van Long）[Full Paper](/files/The Impact of Cross-ownership on the Value of a Clean Technology in the Energy Market.pdf)
 * “The political economy of trade in waste”.
-(Job Market Paper) [Full Paper](/files/pdf/The political economy of trade in waste.pdf)
+(Job Market Paper) [Full Paper](/files/The political economy of trade in waste.pdf)

 ## Work in Progress